 Last updated: Tuesday, 18 October 2022

 Cape Town is a collector's dream.
-A cauldron of artistic expression, whether you collect art, couture or body ink.
+A cauldron of artistic expression, whether you collect art or couture.
 Things just got a lot more exciting for the culture because of a curious new gallery hiding on Watson Street, just around the corner from Pizza Shed and The Station on Bree.

-Inside the cerulean-framed door of Rare – the art gallery, cum-couture and tattoo studio – are highly sought-after pieces by Brooklyn-based artist KAWS, known for his vinyl sculptures, and couture from culture-shifting American fashion designer Virgil Abloh among many finds.
+Inside the cerulean-framed door of Rare – the art gallery and couture store – are highly sought-after pieces by Brooklyn-based artist KAWS, known for his vinyl sculptures, and couture from culture-shifting American fashion designer Virgil Abloh among many finds.

-Rare is an art gallery, couture store and tattoo studio, all in one.
+Rare is an art gallery and couture store all in one.
 Image: Rare Gallery

 EXPLORE THIS IMAGINATIVE WONDERLAND